 Ascosospores develop on infected plants during the fall and are then dispersed by wind following rain.
 The asexual spores, conidia that develop on the leaf spots, are spread by rain or splashing water, resulting in a secondary spread of the disease.
 Temperatures of 50-60 F. (10-16 C.), along with moist conditions, foster the disease.

-In some instances, P. capsellae may result in severe losses.
-For instance, oilseed rape grown in the United Kingdom and Canada have reported 15% losses due to the fungus.
-Oilseed rape, turnip, Chinese cabbage and mustard seem to be more susceptible to the disease than other Brassica species, such as cauliflower and broccoli.
+In some instances, this disease may result in severe losses.
+For example, oilseed rape grown in the United Kingdom and Canada have reported 15% losses due to the fungus.
+Oilseed rape, turnip, Chinese cabbage, and mustard seem to be more susceptible to the disease than other Brassica species, such as cauliflower and broccoli.

 White Leaf Spot Fungus Control

-The pathogen, Pseudocercosporella capsellae, does not survive in the soil.
+The pathogen does not survive in the soil.
 Instead, it lives on weed hosts and volunteer cole plants.
 The disease is also transmitted via seed and infected crop residue.

 There are no control measures for brassica white leaf spot.
 Treatment for white leaf spot involves the removal and destruction of infected plants.